bfix/openpgp-mgmt/README.md

 ## Deploy the management tools and utilities

+You first need to build the deployment archive `openpgp-mgmt-deploy.tar.gz` by running the script `bin/mkDeploy.sh`.
+Building the archive requires the `pandoc` and `libreoffice` packages of your Linux distribution.
+You also need to [install Go v1.20+](https://go.dev/dl/) to compile the executables.
+Copy the archive to the **Exchange** USB stick.

 Login as administrator (`root`), insert the **Exchange** USB stick and mount it on `/mnt`.
 Extract the deployment archive from the stick:

     # cd /opt